Procellariiformes: Pair bonds

 Procellariiforms are monogamous breeders and form long-term pair bonds.
 These pair bonds take several years to develop in some species, particularly with the albatrosses.
 Once formed, they last for many breeding seasons, in some cases for the life of the pair.
 Petrel courtship can be elaborate.
 It reaches its extreme with the albatrosses, where pairs spend many years perfecting and elaborating mating dances.
 These dances are composed of synchronised performances of various actions such as preening, pointing, calling, bill clacking, staring, and combinations of such behaviours (like the sky-call).
 Each particular pair will develop their own individual version of the dance.
 The breeding behaviour of other procellariiforms is less elaborate, although similar bonding behaviours are involved, particularly for surface-nesting species.
 These can involve synchronised flights, mutual preening and calling.
 Calls are important for helping birds locate potential mates and distinguishing between species, and may also help individuals assess the quality of potential mates.
 After pairs have been formed, calls serve to help them reunite; the ability of individuals to recognise their own mate has been demonstrated in several species.

-Procellariiforms are K-selected, being long-lived and caring extensively for their few offspring.
-Breeding is delayed for several years after fledging, sometimes for as long as ten years in the largest species.
-Once they begin breeding, they make only a single breeding attempt per nesting season; even if the egg is lost early in the season, they seldom re-lay.
-Much effort is placed into laying a single (proportionally) large egg and raising a single chick.
-Procellariiforms are long-lived: the longest living albatross known survived for 51 years, but was probably older, and even the tiny storm-petrels are known to have survived for 30 years.
-Additionally, the oldest living bird is Wisdom, a female Laysan albatross.